dime-coin/electrum-docs/coldstorage_cmdline.rst

 Sign the transaction
 --------------------

-The serialization format of Electrum contains the master public key needed and key derivation, used by the offline wallet to sign the transaction.
+The serialization format of Electrum-Dime contains the master public key needed and key derivation, used by the offline wallet to sign the transaction.